antaraxia/alsats/README.md

 # alsats - active learning for a few satoshis.
 <i>Label data intelligently using Active Learning.
-Pay in (mili)sats only for the compute you consume.</i>
+Pay in sats only for the compute you consume.</i>

 alsats reduces the time and cost required to create minimum viable datasets in supervised learning problems.
 It has the following features: